kabasset/kabasset/source/resume.rst

    ==== ====
    Courses with CNES
    =========
-   2024 Astronomy (by IRAP, Pic du Midi Observatory) 2024 `MaNiTou summer school on gravitational waves <https://indico.in2p3.fr/event/31714/>`_ (by L2IT) 2024 Image Quality
+   2025 Environmental impact of the space sector (by AéroDécarbo) 2024 Astronomy (by IRAP, Pic du Midi Observatory) 2024 `MaNiTou summer school on gravitational waves <https://indico.in2p3.fr/event/31714/>`_ (by L2IT) 2024 Image Quality